-A process by which the customer can appeal any adverse decision made on their case.
+A process by which the customer can appeal any adverse decision made on his or her case.

 Assessment

 An initial appraisal and gathering of information, such as, needed support services, education level, work history, skills, interests, volunteer activities and hobbies.